linspector/linspector/README.md

 - All of this project **must be MIT licensed**.
 When using 3rd party libraries make sure the license is compatible.
 - The core of Linspector should not use 3rd party libraries if possible.
-Only notifications,
-- plugins, services and tasks may use other libraries.
-But copying code into the source tree is ok when respecting the license.
+Only notifications, plugins, services and tasks may use other libraries.
+Copying code into the source tree is ok when respecting the license.
 Not using 3rd party libraries should always be preferred though.
 - Inline comments should be all lowercase.
 Descriptions and documentation comments